hazymorning/origami_weather/README.md

 Each text entry supports: `entity`, `attribute`, `text` (static string), `format` (appended to the value), `size`, `weight`, `overflow` (ellipsis, clip, wrap, marquee), and `fancy_unit` (superscript unit).

-If you don't set a `texts` array, the button falls back to showing the entity state with a single default text.
+If you don't set a `texts` array, the button just shows the entity state with a single default text.

 </details>